Welcome

 Hello, and welcome to my site!

 I am Victor Coil, a cybersecurity enthusiast.
-I am actively seeking an entry-level position in the Cybersecurity field.
+I am actively seeking an entry-level position in the Cybersecurity field, more specifically in Security Operations.

 Education